drittich/DnsTube/README.md

 After that, you'll need to generate an API Token (preferred) or Key in order to access the API via DnsTube.
 The details for doing that can be found at [Creating API tokens](https://developers.cloudflare.com/api/tokens/create).

-## UI

-**Top Pane**: The UI shows a list of domains for the zone(s) you have provided, and you can check off the ones you want DnsTube to update.

-**Lower Pane**: The lower pane shows a running log of activity.

 ## Notes

 1. DnsTube only updates existing Cloudflare records.
 It will not create or remove records.